 Subject to the requirements of applicable law, the Board may establish such Standing Committees and Ad Hoc Committees as it deems appropriate or necessary from time to time and shall define the duration, existence, duties, membership and reporting requirements of such committees.
-The Standing Committees of the Board shall be the Executive, Governance, and Trusteeship Committee (EGTC), Finance & Administration Committee (FAC), and Academic and Student Affairs Committee (ASAC).
-Standing Committees may consist only of Trustees, continue until terminated by the Board, and develop a charter for approval by the Board.
+The Standing Committees of the Board are the Executive, Governance, and Trusteeship Committee (EGTC), Finance & Administration Committee (FAC), Academic and Student Affairs Committee (ASAC) and the Diversity, Equity, Inclusion, and Accessibility Committee (DEIAC).
+Standing Committees may consist only of Trustees, continue until terminated by the Board, and develop a committee charter for approval by the Board.
 The Board Chair appoints the committee chairs of each Standing Committee and, in consultation with the committee chairs, appoints the members of the Standing Committees.
 To the extent practicable and advisable, the Chair will rotate some or all Standing Committee membership from time to time to provide Trustees with an opportunity to serve on different Standing Committees.
 The term of Ad Hoc Committees, if any, shall be one year or less.
 An Ad Hoc Committee shall include at least one Trustee, engage in information gathering and reporting only, and make any report or recommendation to the Chair of the Board or the Chair of a Standing Committee.